Why is a clear time and attendance policy is so crucial?

 If your time and attendance policy is being put into place to curb an existing problem, enforcing it may temporarily harm employee morale and even employee performance.
 However, in the long run, the majority of employees will appreciate having the boundaries laid out, knowing that the consequences will apply to everyone, and your bottom line should benefit.

-Your employees will be less likely to feel singled out and resent your attendance policy if it’s consistent company-wide.
+Your employees will be less likely to feel singled out and resent your time and attendance policy if it’s consistent company-wide.

 “Treating your employees fairly and consistently in all aspects of employment will help you build a trusting environment where employees feel respected and motivated,” says Dusablon.

 Take the time to talk to your employees about the importance of an attendance policy.
 Many times employees are so caught up in their own personal issues they don’t see their tardiness and absenteeism from the business leader’s perspective.
 Explaining how their absence affects productivity and objectives can help them understand where you’re coming from.